Niedersachsenstadion: Modern redevelopment

-The new business and corporate packages of the AWD-Arena are just like the press area in the east grandstand.
+The new business and corporate packages of the AWD-Arena are comparable to the press area in the east grandstand.
 There are approximately 1,250 business seats, 29 VIP boxes for 10–12 people and 96 press places.

 Work on the stadium finished ahead of schedule in December 2004.
 The first football match played following the redevelopment was on 23 January 2005, when Hannover 96 lost 3–0 to Bayer Leverkusen in the Bundesliga.

 In June 2008, the stadium hosted the 2008 Hannover Sevens, the European Sevens championship in rugby union.

 On 15 November 2009, the stadium was filled to capacity as the funeral site for 32-year-old Hannover 96 goalkeeper Robert Enke, who had died as a result of suicide on 10 November.

 The stadium is one of few actual stadiums to be named in FIFA 12 when it was released on 28 September 2011.

 Other uses

 Aside from football, the stadium was also the scene of several German athletics championships, the German Turnfest (a gymnastics festival), field handball finals, concerts, rugby and American football.

 Since the performances of the Rolling Stones in 1982, the stadium has developed into the leading open-air concert venue in Northern Germany.
 After the stadium underwent extensive redevelopment in 2003–04, the open air tradition was revived again with a concert by the Rolling Stones in the new arena.
 Madonna performed at the stadium during her Confessions Tour in August 2006 for an audience of 40,000.
 Other performers who held a concert at the venue include Michael Jackson in 1988 as part of his Bad World Tour, Bon Jovi in 1996 for his These Days Tour, Status Quo in 2006 and U2 in 2010 during their U2 360° Tour with total 56,494 audience and Kasabian as support act.